vgslavov/dev_ref/effective_c++.md

 ### Item 18: Make interfaces easy to use correctly and hard to use incorrectly

+* the type system is your primary ally in preventing undesirable code from compiling
+* reliable initialization of non-local *static* objects can be problematic
+* have your types behave consistently with the built-in types
+* when in doubt, do as the `int`s do!
 * things to remember
     * good interfaces are easy to use correctly and hard to use incorrectly;
       your should strive for these characteristics in all your interfaces